Monday, 7 December 2020

 LEGENDS

-It is believed that both fruits and unripe plantain from the Sthala Vruksham after offering to Lord Shiva will be let into the water and not given as prasada to devotees.
+It is believed that both fruits and unripe plantain from the Sthala Vruksham, after being offered to Lord Shiva, will be let into the water and not given as prasada to devotees.
 It is believed that if consumed will be infected with deceases.

-As per another legend, there was a conflict between Vayu and Adhiseshan regarding who was great.
-In that, Adhiseshan holds Mount Kailash and Vayu tries to blow out from the hold.
+As per another legend, there was a conflict between Vayu and Adhiseshan regarding who was greater.
+In that, Adhiseshan holds Mount Kailash, and Vayu tries to blow out from the hold.
 Some pieces had blown out from Mount Kailash and fallen down on the earth.
-One of the pieces had fallen down this place, Thiruppainjeeli, hence called Then Kailayam.
+One of the pieces had fallen down in this place, Thiruppainjeeli, hence called Then Kailayam.

 In another legend, Thirunavukkarasu Swamigal was traveling to this temple.
 He was very tired and feeling very hungry.
-Lord Shiva came in the form of Andhanar and asked Appar, the purpose of travel.
+Lord Shiva came in the form of Andhanar and asked Appar the purpose of his travel.
 After hearing this, the Andhanar offered food that he was carrying.
 The Andhanar also guided him to the temple and disappeared.
 Appar realized that the Andhanar was none other than Lord Shiva.
-Lord Shiva with Parvati appeared as Rishabaroodar and gave darshan.
-Hence Lord Shiva was called Chottrudaya Eswarar.
-This event is celebrated in the month of Chithirai on Avittam Star Day ( April May ).
+Lord Shiva, with Parvati, appeared as Rishabaroodar and gave darshan.
+Hence, Lord Shiva was called Chottrudaya Eswarar.
+This event is celebrated in the month of Chithirai on Avittam Star Day (April-May).

 Sthala purana..
 Lord Shiva offered food for Appar

-This is one of the parihara Sthalam to relieve obstacles for the marriage.
-In the priharam formal marriage rituals are conducted treating sthala vruksham Gneeli Plantain Tree ( Kal Vazhai ) as bride/life partner.
-A lot of Unmarried boys and Girls throng this Temple especially on Sundays to do this parihara pooja.
-Devotees also pray Ambal for Child Boon.
-The Sashti Aptha Poorthi celebration is also conducted in this temple.
+This is one of the parihara Sthalam to relieve obstacles for marriage.
+In the pariharam, formal marriage rituals are conducted, treating the sthala vruksham Gneeli Plantain Tree (Kal Vazhai) as the bride/life partner.
+A lot of Unmarried boys and Girls throng this Temple especially on Sundays, to do this parihara pooja.
+Devotees also pray to Ambal for Child Boon.
+The Sashtiaptha Poorthi celebration is also conducted in this temple.

 POOJAS AND CELEBRATIONS